geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/goals.md

 ## 5. Determine how to usefully integrate AI

 AI technologies like ChatGPT impact the viability of our business model.
 We must be able to show users why they should pay for our app instead of using a generic AI.
-I believe that the best way to answer this question is to provide access to AI capabilities within the app, and provide concrete use cases of how using AI within the app is better than using AI without the app.
+One way to answer this question is to provide access to AI capabilities within the app, and provide concrete use cases of how using AI within the app is better than using AI without the app.

 Evaluation:
 * Test results of AI within app vs. AI external to app on basic gardening scenarios.